Major v. Deputy Head (Department of Fisheries and Oceans)

 73 Mr. Chouinard has been retired from the public service since January 2014.
 From 2009 to 2012, he was the regional director, conservation and protection, for the Quebec Region, including Northern Quebec.
 His responsibilities included implementing the Conservation and Protection Program, enforcing fisheries legislation and regulations, assessing regulatory compliance, and the land, sea, and air surveillance program.
 The program’s mandate was to ensure that fishery resources were protected and conserved and to combat illegal activities by those with fishing licences or by poachers.
 The fishery officers’ role was at the forefront of the fishery management program.

 74 According to Mr. Chouinard, the Grande-Rivière office’s problems began in 2001.
 Labour relations were difficult there.
 Problems arose sporadically, but they persisted.
 Management had set up meetings with a labour relations psychologist.
-Mr. Chouinard stated that the union representative was involved in the efforts and that the matter became increasingly complicated.
+Mr. Chouinard stated that the union steward was involved in the efforts and that the matter became increasingly complicated.

 75 Mr. Chouinard stated that the Grande-Rivière office was the employer’s largest in the Quebec Region.
 It was no longer functional, and it produced few results.
 The only violations found were those that were easily identifiable, such as hail-outs and hail-ins.